The Neverhood: Sequels

 A sequel to The Neverhood was released in 1998 for the PlayStation, entitled Skullmonkeys.
 It was not a point-and-click adventure game like the first installment, but rather a platform game.

 Following the sequel, another Japanese PlayStation game set in the Neverhood universe called Klaymen Gun-Hockey was made.
 A Japan-only sports action game, it was based on the characters of the Neverhood, but was not developed by the designers of the original games; it also did not feature the previous releases' distinctive Claymation design techniques.
 The game is a variation on air hockey, only played with guns instead of mallets.
 It was developed and published by Riverhillsoft, the publisher of Japanese releases of the Neverhood series.

 Klaymen is featured as a secret fighter for the PlayStation game BoomBots, also developed by The Neverhood, Inc.

 On March 12, 2013, TenNapel announced that he had partnered with former Neverhood and Earthworm Jim artists/animators Ed Schofield and Mike Dietz of Pencil Test Studios to develop a "clay and stop-motion animated point and click adventure game".
 While stating that the game would not be a sequel to The Neverhood, TenNapel reiterated that the game would consist of his unique art style and sense of humor, and have an original soundtrack by Terry Scott Taylor.
 The game was titled Armikrog, which was released on September 30, 2015.

 Return to the Neverhood

-In 2012, the authors of the original game "Neverhood" released a musical novel «Return to the Neverhood».
+In 2012, the authors of the original Neverhood released a musical novel, Return to the Neverhood.
 The story and soundtrack were written by Terry Scott Taylor, and the illustrations were drawn by Doug TenNapel.